Man pleads guilty over '97' football shirt at FA Cup final

 - Published

-A man has admitted causing offence by wearing a football shirt which referred to the 97 fans who died as a result of the Hillsborough disaster.
+A man has admitted wearing a football shirt at Wembley Stadium which made an offensive reference to the Hillsborough disaster.

 James White, 33, from Warwickshire, pleaded guilty to displaying threatening or abusive writing likely to cause harassment, alarm or distress.

-He appeared at Willesden Magistrates' Court in London.
+The judge at Willesden Magistrates' Court said it was "abhorrent".

 The court heard he had worn a shirt with 97 and the words "Not Enough" on the back at the FA Cup Final on 3 June.